Our Travelationship in Review: March 2016

 The Not So Great

 Losing two lambs on our watch.
 First, our little Ebony died the morning Beverly and Olivier left for their second trip.
 Per the veterinarian’s advice, we gave him some oral meds, and I even had to break out my vet tech skills and give him a shot of meds, but we still lost him.
-The second was breech (born bottom first, instead of head first) baby, and we weren’t able to save it.
-This loss haunts me because I wish my skills had been keener because I think he could have been saved.
+The second was a breech (born bottom first, instead of head first) baby, and we weren’t able to save it.
+This loss haunts me because I wish my skills had been keener.
+After all, I think he could have been saved.
 Matt thinks not, and we did all we could properly, but it’s one of those moments you look back at and wonder “what if”.

 We are missing our dog and cat more than usual.
 Hobee and Soma are both doing well with Grandma and Grandpa, and we received some lovely photos of both from Matt’s niece.
 We still miss them every day.